LICORICE Overview Information

 Special Precautions & Warnings:Pregnancy and breast-feeding: It is UNSAFE to take licorice by mouth if you are pregnant.
 High consumption of licorice during pregnancy, about 250 grams of licorice per week, seems to increase the risk of early delivery.
 It might cause a miscarriage or early delivery.
-Not enough is known about the safety of licorice during breast-feeding.
-Don't use licorice if you are pregnant or breast-feeding.
+There is not enough reliable information about the safety of taking licorice if you breast feeding.
+Stay on the safe side and avoid use.

 Heart disease: Licorice can cause the body to store water, and this can make congestive heart failure worse.
 Licorice can also increase the risk of irregular heartbeat.
 Don't consume licorice if you have heart disease.

 Hormone-sensitive conditions such as breast cancer, uterine cancer, ovarian cancer, endometriosis, or uterine fibroids: Licorice might act like estrogen in the body.
 If you have any condition that might be made worse by exposure to estrogen, don't use licorice.

 High blood pressure: Licorice can raise blood pressure.
 Don't consume large amounts of it if you have high blood pressure.

 A muscle condition caused by nerve problems (hypertonia): Licorice can cause the level of potassium to drop in the blood.
 This can make hypertonia worse.
 Avoid licorice if you have hypertonia.

 Low potassium levels in the blood (hypokalemia): Licorice can lower potassium in the blood.
 If your potassium is already low, licorice might make it too low.
 Don't use licorice if you have this condition.